 SARS Threat May Never Be Completely Over continued...

-to the U.S. as long as the disease is being actively transmitted anywhere in
+That's why Gerberding says SARS will continue to pose a threat to the U.S. as long as the disease is being actively transmitted anywhere in the world.

 Speed of SARS Rivaled by Science